 Meet Bethany

-I believe our relationship will be the most important asset of our work.
+I believe relationships are our biggest asset in life.
 Who I am, and the degree to which I can be present with you, is more important than my credentials.
 But, here are some credentials:

 • Certified Lactation Educator, BreastfeedLA